 - Assistive Technology

-Student Disability Services (SDS) provides a variety of technological services, both hardware and software related, in order to enhance the student experience.
+Student Disability Services (SDS) provides a variety of technological services, both hardware and software related.
+All determinations about technology based accommodations and support services are individually determined on a case by case basis.
+Contact SDS to discuss what may be available.
 We are available to assist Butler students with disabilities regarding technology related access issue and/or concerns by contacting us at 317-940-9308.

 Student Disability Services (SDS) acquires or converts materials into alternative format for use by Butler students whose documented disability significantly impacts their ability to access printed material.
 For further information on submitting documentation please visit the Documentation page.